 So is this true?
-First let’s look at if Christians are commanded to fear God.
-Let’s begin with a look at ratios – the word “fear” is used 100 times in the New Testament.
+First, let’s look at whether Christians are commanded to fear God.
+Let’s begin with a look at ratios – the word ‘fear’ is used 100 times in the New Testament.
 This is 98.2% as many times in the New Testament as it is in the Old.
 Practically speaking, this seems to imply that fear is used to motivate holiness as many times in the New Testament as in the Old Testament.

 So what kind of fear is the Bible referring to?
 Is it true that the fear we should feel is more akin to awe, or should we rather fear in the normal sense of the word, possibly even with the thought of potential punishment in mind?

-Phobeo – is used the most.
-It is a verb which means – fear.
-It means to do something for fear of harm – like running away in terror from a hungry lion.
+Phobeo is used the most.
+It is a verb which means to do something for fear of harm, like running away in terror from a hungry lion.
 This is properly shown when Paul speaks about a criminal who should fear punishment by secular authorities if he commits a crime (Romans 13:3).
-Thus “phobeo” is an actual fear, which causes a response in us because of the consequences which lie ahead.
-I won’t jump off a 10 storey building because I fear the consequence of hitting the ground!
+Thus ‘phobeo’ is an actual fear causing a response in us because of the consequences which lie ahead.
+I won’t jump off a 10-storey building because I fear the consequence of hitting the ground!

-Some places where this word is used for Christians are: in 1 Peter 2:17, which says, “Fear God.”.
-Also in Hebrews 4:1, Revelation 11:8 and Revelation 19:5.
-Therefore God wants us to fear Him this way because He knows this will help keep us holy.
+Some places where this word is used for Christians: 1 Peter 2:17, which says, ‘Fear God.’, Hebrews 4:1, Revelation 11:8 and Revelation 19:5.
+Therefore, God wants us to fear Him this way because He knows this will help to keep us holy.

-The other Greek word I mentioned – phobos- generally means fear or a state of terror.
-We get the English word “phobia” from this root.
+The other Greek word I mentioned, ‘phobos’, generally means fear or a state of terror.
+We get the English word ‘phobia’ from this root.
 It means an extreme or irrational fear.
-Some places where this word is used are: 1 Peter 1:17, Philippians 2:12 and 2 Corinthians 7:11.
-So we learn that “fear” means that we are to actually fear God, as well as the consequences of not obeying him.
-This should actually terrify us!
+Some places where this word is used are 1 Peter 1:17, Philippians 2:12 and 2 Corinthians 7:11.
+So we learn that ‘fear’ means that we are to actually fear God, as well as the consequences of not obeying Him.
+This should terrify us!

 There are no other principles which human nature is under the influence of that will ever make men conscientious but one of these two, fear or love: and therefore if one of these should not prevail as the other decayed, God’s people when fallen into dead and carnal frames, when love is asleep would be lamentably exposed indeed.
 And therefore God has wisely ordained, that these two opposite principles of love and fear should rise and fall like the two opposite scales of a balance; when one rises the other sinks…

-I anticipate two scriptural objections in response to this.
-Let me quickly show why they do not contradict our finding.
+I anticipate two Scriptural objections in response to this.
+Let me show why they do not contradict our finding.

-The second objection might come from 1 John 4:8 “there is no fear in love, but perfect love casts out fear.
-For fear has to do with punishment, and whoever fears has not been perfected in love.”
-I believe Jonathan Edwards answers this scripture beautifully as I have quoted him above.
+The second objection might come from 1 John 4:8 ‘there is no fear in love, but perfect love casts out fear.
+For fear has to do with punishment, and whoever fears has not been perfected in love.’
+I believe Jonathan Edwards answers this Scripture beautifully, as quoted above.

-So to conclude then, both the teaching that Christians should not fear God and that the meaning of “fear” in the New Testament should be understood to mean “awe” are modern day myths and are actually false.
-In fact it is both the love of God and the fear of God that motivate us to live lives of holiness.
-I pray that the defense of this truth will be a source of blessing and health to us who are following after Christ.
+So to conclude then, both the teaching that Christians should not fear God and that the meaning of ‘fear’ in the New Testament should be understood to mean ‘awe’ are both modern-day myths and actually false.
+In fact, it is both the love of God and the fear of God that motivate us to live lives of holiness.
+I pray that the defense of this truth will be a source of blessing and health to those of us following after Christ.